 Separation from the Wall

 Over time skirting boards can come away from the wall, leaving a slight gap between the two.
-This can be for numerous reasons, but the most common are either house settling (though, this is more often the cause of cracking) and improper installation.
+It can be for numerous reasons, but the most common are either house settling (though, this is more often the cause of cracking) and improper installation.

 When your skirting boards get older, a bit of ‘wear and tear’ can occur.
 Varnish can wear down over time, causing paint to become more exposed than it was when it was freshly painted.
 As well as this, any knocking of furniture or small animals leaving chew marks can speed up this process.